emmagan/jetris/README.md

 Run Tests using: `IntelliJ IDEA`.
 This sometimes works, sometimes does not.
 If not, try invalidating the cache and restarting.

+> FAILURE: Build failed with an exception.
+>
+> What went wrong:
+> Could not determine java version from '12.0.2'

+To check java version, run `java -version` in the console.
+Downgrade the version to 1.8 if the version does not match.

 4. Running JETRIS on Your System
 --------------------------------